 How much do the sessions cost?

 I have a sliding scale of fees depending on financial circumstances.
-The cost of each session will be between £45 and £70 per one hour session.
+The cost for each session of individual counselling will be between £45 and £70 per one hour session.
 The fee for couples counelling will be between £70 and £100 per one hour session.
 In both cases we will agree this fee at our first meeting.
-The fee for longer sessions is pro-rata the agreed hourly rate.
 I review my fees on an annual basis.
 The client can pay at the beginning of each session either by cheque or cash or a Standing Order can be set up for the weekly fee.
 Alternatively, some clients prefer to pay in advance for a small number of sessions.